 DNS uses both TCP and UDP port 53.
 The most frequently used port for DNS is UDP 53.
 This is used for DNS queries on the client-side.
 Check more info about DNS port here.

-How to use tcpdump to filter DNS Query packets?
+How to use tcpdump to filter DNS Record packets?

 We can use this tcpdump command to filter DNS query packets.